 The Board of the Company comprises Sir Martin Smith (Chairman), Sarah Bates, Sven Borho, Dr David Holbrook, Doug McCutcheon, Dr Bina Rawal and Humphrey van der Klugt.
-All of these Directors, with the exception of Dr Rawal who joined the Board on 1 November 2019, served throughout the year.
+All of these Directors, served throughout the year.
 All are independent non-executive Directors with the exception of Mr Borho who is not considered to be independent by the Board.

-Further information on the Directors can be found on pages 36 to 38.
+Further information on the Directors can be found on pages 41 to 43.

-All Directors seek election or re-election by shareholders at each Annual General Meeting.
+All Directors, with the exception of Dr. Holbrook, are seeking re-election by shareholders at this year's Annual General Meeting.